Pope Francis creates 21 new cardinals who will help him to reform the church and cement his legacy

 In his letter naming Fernandez as prefect of the Dicastery for the Doctrine of the Faith, Francis made clear he wanted his fellow Argentine to oversee a radical break from the past, saying the former Holy Office often resorted to “immoral methods” to enforce its will.

-Rather than condemn and judge, Francis said he wanted a doctrine office that guards the faith and gives hope.
+Rather than condemn and judge, Francis said he wanted a doctrine office that guards the faith and gives people hope.
 He also made clear Fernandez wouldn’t have to deal with sex abuse cases, saying the office’s discipline section could handle that dossier.

 It was a much-debated decision given Fernandez himself has admitted he made mistakes handling a case while he was bishop in La Plata, Argentina, and that the scale of the problem globally has long cried out for authoritative, high-ranking leadership.